HassanIssa946/HassanIssa946/README.md

 <br>

 - Bachelor of Computer Engineering
+- WordPress website development
 - A passionate Self-taught ML and Data science developer
 - Currently learning NLP and LLM
 - I’m currently open for an Intern or a new job opportunity

 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>